-- Issue regular dues statements to member; collect all dues and other monies due to the club.
+Issues regular dues statements to members; collect all dues and other monies due to the club.

-- Promote harmony, good fellowship, liveliness and enthusiasm at all meetings.
+Promotes harmony, good fellowship, liveliness, and enthusiasm at all meetings.

-- Provide stunts or games and the imposition of fines on any club member.
-There shall be no ruling from his decision in imposing fines; however, no fine shall exceed ten cents and no member shall be fined more than twice at any one meeting.
+Provides stunts or games, and the imposition of fines on any club member.
+There shall be no ruling from his decision in imposing fines; however, no member shall be fined more than twice at any one meeting.
 The Tail Twister may not be fined except by unanimous vote of all members present.

-- Assist Program Committee (or Chairman), Attendance Committee, Lions Information Committee, Finance Committee, Convention Committee and other when possible and appropriate.
+Assists Program Committee (or Chairman), Attendance Committee, Lions Information Committee, Finance Committee, Convention Committee, and others when possible and appropriate.

 ASSISTANT TAIL TWISTER

-Assist the Tail Twister as directed by him, the President or the Board of Directors.
+Assists the Tail Twister as directed by him, the President, or the Board of Directors.

-- Take charge of and assume responsibility for the club’s property and paraphernalia.
+Takes charge of and assumes responsibility for the club’s property and paraphernalia.

-- Distribute bulletins, favors and literature at meetings as required and assist program if appropriate.
+Distributes bulletins, favors, and literature at meetings as required and assists program if appropriate.